nigelrobbins/property-management/README.md

 # Infrastructure

-AWS is used for the infrastructure and is automated using Terraform.
+AWS is used for the infrastructure and is automated using Terraform and CI/CD pipelines.

 The following AWS services are used:
 - CloudFront, S3, Lambda for the web page (with Next.js and Node.js)